Understanding the Network Block Device

 Distributed storage systems

-In a distributed storage system, data is spread across multiple machines, each of which acts as a block device.
+In a distributed storage system, data is spread across multiple machines, each of which acts as a block device, allowing client systems with low disk space or no disk space to borrow disk space from another computer.
 The NBD allows these block devices to be accessed over the network, creating a single, large, distributed storage system.

 This type of system has several advantages.
 It allows for high availability, as the data is spread across multiple machines.
 It also allows for scalability, as more machines can be added to the system as needed.
 Finally, it allows for redundancy, as the data can be replicated across multiple machines, protecting against data loss.